catenax-ng/catenax-ng.github.io/docs/internal/how-to-onboard-teams-to-any-environment.md

 description properties.

 All you need to do is to add a new entry to that map with the new team name and an optional description.
 Make sure, the key you use for your new entry is unique.
-This key will also be used by terraform to create and entry in the state file.
+This key will also be used by terraform to create an entry in the state file.

 ### Creating a repository via terraform